haxtheweb/edtechjoker/draft-outline.md

 - You'll work with your pod to implement specific changes brought up in class
 - FlexBox really easy to understand - https://twitter.com/snowinglater/status/1615787738468610050

-## Wed - start into the homework as far as watching videos and responding to things on hax.psu

-## Thursday

-## live demo + questions
-- Where we got started on - https://codepen.io/btopro/pen/OJqjoLb
+- Where we got started on end of day Tues - https://codepen.io/btopro/pen/OJqjoLb
 Issue: I have an image on the page
 - I need to add a button that adds a new image next to it when I hit the button
 - Take 2 minutes and type up the following answers into Teams as to your guess: